MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/debug-visual-studio.md

 ## Open the API solution

 1. Open the `Todo.Api.sln` solution in the `/src/api` directory.
 If you've enabled the azd integration feature, the `azure.yaml` file is detected.
-At this point, Visual Studio automatically initializes the application model and runs `azd env refresh`.
+At this point, Visual Studio automatically initializes the app model and runs `azd env refresh`.

 1. Double-click **Connected Services** to see all the dependencies.
 Even though the web front-end running on Azure App Service isn't part of the API solution, it's detected and included under **Service Dependencies**